teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 ##C&C
 * Client and server has long sessions (duration > 5min) with 10 pairs of interactive messages.
 * Detect long TCP sessions (say, duration is greater than 5 minutes) where server side sent a sequence of small messages (possibly a list of command for bot), say, the server messages are all smaller than 100 bytes.
+* The second HTTP request in a TCP session has "x-flash-version" header.
+* a TCP session with at least two HTTP transaction, the first one has resp code 404,  the second request has the same URI as the first one.

 ##Extraction
 * Save all TCP or UDP packets from a pcap into a new pcap with only the headers MAC, IP, TCP/UDP/ICMP